 I highly recommend the organic mung beans from Handy Pantry.
 I get them from True Leaf Market.
 You can easily shop from their online store and have it delivered to your home.

 I highly recommend springing for the slightly more expensive one if you want good quality mung beans.
 I find that the organic mung beans germinate at a higher rate (which means you grow more bean sprouts) and are less likely to become rancid.
 Low-quality mung beans sometimes lead to foul-smelling sprouts.

 How to Eat Mung Bean Sprouts?

 Mung bean sprouts are a staple in Vietnamese cuisine.
 At home, I like to always have a supply of these fresh bean sprouts, we like eating them with anything and everything!
 You can have them as a side for meat and rice dishes, in a salad, and with pho.
 They add a delicious crunch and mild flavor to any dish.
 Plus, they’re super nutritious.

 You can incorporate them in Chinese stir-fry, toss them with sesame oil and salt for a Japanese side dish, or even make Korean bean sprout pancakes.

 I hope you enjoy this tutorial on how to grow your own bean sprouts at home!
+So many of you have been asking me how to grow mung bean sprouts so I hope this recipe helps.
 Let me know if you tried it and what recipes or ingredients you want to see me cover next.

 Here are step by step instructions on how to grow two layers of bean sprouts in a kitchen strainer: